overviewer/Minecraft-Overviewer/docs/config.rst

     **Default:** ``1``

+``maxzoom``
+    This specifies the maximum zoom allowed by the zoom control on the web page.

+    **Note:** This does not change the number of zoom levels rendered, but allows you to neglect uploading the larger and more detailed zoom levels if bandwidth usage is an issue.

+    **Default:** Automatically set to most detailed zoom level

 ``base``
     Allows you to specify a remote location for the tile folder, useful if you rsync your map's images to a remote server.
 Leave a trailing slash and point